persan/A-gst/README.md

 ## Architectural considerations.
-The herachy "GST_Low_Level" is intended for internal use only and shall never be imported by clients the clients shall use packages in the herachy "GStreamer" which shall proper Ada-glib objects.
+The package herachy "GST_Low_Level" is intended for internal use only and shall never be referenced direct by clients.
+Clients shall use packages in the herachy "GStreamer" which shall contain proper Ada-glib objects with naming and structure in acordance with GTKAda.